 - When a person explores the menu and goes to the nesting levels, it may be inconvenient to return to the homepage.
 Check whether it’s possible to close the menu on each level.

-- Let’s imagine a user browsing a catalog and suddenly deciding to check the cart or something else.
+- Let’s imagine a user browsing a catalog and suddenly deciding to check or something else.
 If they want to return to a specific subcategory, they need to repeat the path step by step.

 Which eCommerce stores should consider using a hamburger menu?